 - Improperly cooked or stored food

-- Contamination of food by ill food preparer, other contaminated food, or environmental sources like dirt of animal feces
+- Contamination of food by ill food preparer, other contaminated food, or environmental sources like dirty equipment or utensils.

 The risk of exposure to food borne bacteria and viruses can occur in the home, in restaurants and at community meals like a potluck.
 Take these precautions to stay healthy.

 - Wash your hands before preparing food.

 - Wash your hands after handling foods that may contain bacteria, like raw chicken or other meat.